srinathkr07/Student-Course-Registration-System/README.md

 # Student-Course-Registration-System
-A small and a simple Student Course Registration System built using Node.js and Express.js as the mid-term assignment during PayPal Value Added Program (VAP) in VIT Chennai.
+A small and a simple Student Course Registration System built using Node.js and Express.js as the mid-term assignment during PayPal India's Value Added Program (VAP) in VIT Chennai.

-To start the application, change the given absolute path for the two JSON files in dashboard.js and run app.js
+To start the application, change the given absolute path for the two JSON files in dashboard.js, run app.js and open http://localhost:4000 in the browser.

 availablecourses.json contains the small set of available courses that the student can register.
 It contains the details of 7 courses such as course name, course code and slot.